syhner/betterr/README.md

 - **Both data and errors are declared with `const`**, unlike with non-nested try...catch
 - **Both data and errors are non-nullable**, once an early return occurs if the other is null
 - **Both data and errors are available at the top level**, unlike with try...catch or promises
-- **Work with errors that are always `Error` objects**, without compromising type-safety, unlike with try...catch or promises
+- **Work with errors that are always `Error` objects by default**, without compromising type-safety, unlike with try...catch or promises
 - **TypeScript support** with optional generic parameters for data and error types

 ## Installation